ndwang/APClite/README.md

 # APClite.jl

-A lightweight version of AtomicAndPhysicalConstants.jl that provides atomic and physical constants as plain Float64 values without Unitful dependencies.
+A lightweight version of AtomicAndPhysicalConstants.jl that provides atomic and physical constants as plain Float64 values in fixed units.

 ## Features